charliewright/charlie-march16/README.md

 I think it is very important for teams to write frontend applications in TypeScript over JavaScript.
 TypeScript is slightly more restrictive when writing code but pays off when collaborating with larger teams or in an organization.
 Having type annotations and code completion in your IDE is also a gamechanger.

-TypeScript transpiles to JavaScript, and lets you use language features that might not be available in all runtime environments (internet explorer).
+TypeScript transpiles to JavaScript, and lets you use language features that might not be available in every runtime environment (Internet Explorer, for example).

-Optional chaining `orderBook?.bids` is a very useful feature in TypeScript.
+**Optional chaining** `orderBook?.bids` is a very useful feature in TypeScript.
 Optional chaining allows us to read a property deep within a nested object without having to validate if everything in the chain is defined.

 For example, in this code (taken from the project) oldOrders might be null